SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProjectMember/GetProjectMemberTypeId.md

 so.topic: reference
 ---

-ProjectMember Type Id - from the ProjectMemberType list.
+NSProjectMember Type Id - from the ProjectMemberType list.

 **Returns:** Integer